indexiatech/antiquity/README.md

 Antiquity is a versioned graph with full history support for graph elements.

-Antiquity is not tight to any specific graph database, this is achieved by using Tinkerpop Blueprints project (http://blueprints.tinkerpop.com) which provides an abstraction layer for graph underlines.
+Antiquity is not tight to any specific graph database, this is achieved by using Tinkerpop Blueprints project (http://blueprints.tinkerpop.com) which provides an abstraction layer for graph underlines such as Neo4j, OrienDB, Titan, etc.

 Creating a versioned graph
 ==========================